Quick Answer

 • If the change is uncontested, the hearing is brief.

-• If the change is contested, we must present evidence, testimony, and arguments showing why the name change serves the child’s best interests.
+• If the change is contested, we present evidence, testimony, and arguments.
+We show why the name change serves the child’s best interests.

 Step 5: The Final Order and Vital Records

-If the judge grants the request, they will sign a Decree of Name Change.
-We then take this certified order to Oklahoma Vital Records to amend the birth certificate and to the Social Security Administration to update the child’s SSN card.
+If the judge grants the request, they sign a Decree of Name Change.
+We take this certified order to Oklahoma Vital Records to amend the birth certificate.
+We also take it to the Social Security Administration to update the child’s SSN card.

 "Jeff Bacon is a very good attorney